vladimirvivien/go4vl/README.md

 ## Features
 * Capture and control video data from your Go programs
-* Idiomatic Go API for device access and video capture
-* Use cgo-generated types for correct data representation in Go
-* Use familiar types such as channels to stream video data
+* Idiomatic Go types such as channels to access and stream video data
 * Exposes device enumeration and information
 * Provides device capture control
 * Access to video format information
-* Streaming support using memory map (other methods coming later)
+* Streaming users zero-copy IO using memory mapped buffers

-### Not working/supported yet
-* Inherent support for video output
-* Only support MMap memory stream (user pointers, DMA not working)
-* Device control not implemented yet

-## Prerequisites
+## Compilation Requirements
 * Go compiler/tools
-* Linux OS (32- or 64-bit)
 * Kernel minimum v5.10.x
 * A locally configured C compiler (i.e. gcc)
 * Header files for V4L2 (i.e. /usr/include/linux/videodev2.h)

-All examples have been tested using a Rasperry PI 3, running 32-bit Raspberry PI OS.
+All examples have been tested using a Raspberry PI 3, running 32-bit Raspberry PI OS.
 The package should work with no problem on your 64-bit Linux OS.

 ## Getting started

+### System upgrade

-To avoid issues with old header files on your machine, upgrade your system to pull down the latest OS packages with something similar to the following (follow directions for your system to properly upgrade):
+To avoid issues with old header files on your machine, upgrade your system to pull down the latest OS packages with something similar to the following (follow directions for your system for proper upgrade):

 ```shell
 sudo apt update
 sudo apt full-upgrade
 ```

+### Using the go4vl package

-To include `go4vl` in your own code, pull the package
+To include `go4vl` in your own code, `go get` the package:

 ```bash
 go get github.com/vladimirvivien/go4vl/v4l2
 ```

-## Examples
+## Video capture example

-The following is a simple example that captures video data from an attached camera device to and saves them as JPEG files.
+The following is a simple example that captures video data from an attached camera device to and saves the captured frames as JPEG files.

 The example assumes the attached device supports JPEG (MJPEG) output format inherently.

 ```go
 package main